cloudmesh-community/fa18-523-71/project-report/report.md

 ---

-In 2006, Taiwan saw credit card debt crisis, the banks of Taiwan over issued credit cards in pursuit of increasing their market share.
-Also, many cardholders consumed more than their capacity thereby accumulating heavy debts.
-Utilizing this data, we aim to classify the defaulters by performing different statistical analyses, to help predict an individual customer’s credit risk.
-We believe this analysis will help us better understand the route cause behind defaulting and also provide a better way to classify an applicant given his data.We’ll be working on different modelling techniques like k means, logistic regression, naive Bayes and artificial neural networks to get provide our solution.
+The classification of potential loan defaulters is one of the tough and important solutions in the bank sector today.
+Especially, when there is little or no data regarding the customers\' credit history.

-### Data
+In 2018, Home Credit , an international non-bank, consumer finance group released a variety of data to urge the data enthusiasts all over the world to come up with new models and predictions.
+If a optimal solution is achieved, it would help understand the clients potential of repaying the loan.

-The Default of credit card clients is multivariate Data Set from UCI machine learning Repository.It consists of 30,000 records with 23 features.
-The features includes amount of given credit, Sex, Education, Marital status, Age, History of past payments, amount of bill statements, amount paid.
+We\’ll be working on different modelling techniques like k means, logistic regression, naive Bayes and random forests to get provide our solution.

 ### Questions